mesemus/fedoralink/fedora_group_plugin/readme.md

 Each authenticated user in django is given a set of groups.
-When fedoralink calls django, it uses the identity (username/password) configured in `DATABASES` section of `settings.py`,  not the username of the current user.
+When fedoralink calls django, it uses the identity (username/password) configured in `DATABASES` section of `settings.py`,  not the username/password of the current user.

 To pass the current user to fcrepo, fedoralink adds two headers to http communication: